goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 This powerful technique is used for:

-Removing unwanted objects from photos
+- Removing unwanted objects from photos
-Restoring damaged parts of old images
+- Restoring damaged parts of old images
-Extending images beyond their original boundaries Creating variations of specific parts while keeping the rest intact
+- Extending images beyond their original boundaries
+- Creating variations of specific parts while keeping the rest intact

 The best part?
 The same diffusion process we learned about earlier handles this naturally - it just needs to know which parts to leave alone and which parts to work on!

-It is a complete magic during inference.
+It is complete magic during inference.
 Consider reading this [blog](https://stable-diffusion-art.com/inpainting_basics/) to learn more.

-## LoRA (Low-Rank Adaptation)
+#### LoRA (Low-Rank Adaptation)

+> **Note**: Lora's are a huge part of Image generation models and deserve an entire blog to them.
+Here I have tried to give a quick introduction to the idea.

 Remember how earlier we talked about Dali learning the general idea of images rather than specific ones?
 Well, what if Dali wanted to learn a very specific style - like drawing in the style of Van Gogh, or creating anime characters?
 Teaching the entire model from scratch would be like making Dali relearn everything just to add one style.
 That would be quite inefficient!